 Ready, Steady, Bake: Biscuits

 Who doesn’t love a nice biscuit?
-Whether it’s dunked into tea, enjoyed piping hot from the oven or secretly consumed hiding behind a cupboard door so that no one else sees, there’s something so very comforting about a lovely crunchy biscuit.
+Whether it’s dunked into tea, enjoyed warm or secretly consumed hiding behind a cupboard door so that no one else sees, there’s something so very comforting about a lovely crunchy biscuit.

 The word “biscuit” comes from the Latin “Bis” which means twice and “Coctus”, meaning baked.
 So our lovely crunchy snack’s name comes from an origin meaning “twice baked”.
 For many years they were popular with sea travellers because they stayed fresh so much longer than fruits and vegetables, and so for that reason they formed part of their staple diet.